 Additional scheduled break time: Students may be approved for extra and/or extended breaks.
 In addition, students approved for extended time automatically receive extra breaks in the sections where extended time is applied.
 These accommodated breaks, as with all scheduled breaks, are separate from the testing time.
-Scheduled breaks are initiated and timed by Bluebook; students won't see a Pause button for these breaks.
-For more details on providing breaks in the paper testing room, see Accommodated Breaks for Paper Testers on page 41.
+Scheduled breaks are initiated and timed by Bluebook; students and proctors do not take any action to initiate or end them.
+(They won't see a Pause button for these breaks.)
+For more details on providing breaks in the paper testing room, see Accommodated Breaks for Paper Testers on page 42.